bmeike/ProgrammingAndroidExamples/NDKDemo/README.txt

-This example must be run on actual hardware (not an emulator) as this contains hardware specific code.
+This example must be run on actual device (not an emulator) becaue it contains hardware specific code.

-(This was tested on a Nexus One, Nexus S, Galaxy Nexus phones)
+It has been tested on a Nexus One, Nexus S, Galaxy Nexus phones